axzilla/boilerbrew/README.md

 ```

 Note that the image will be built for the architecture specified in the Dockerfile.
 Make sure this matches your deployment environment.

-## Customizing for Your Project

-1. Modify the SvelteKit app in the `web` directory to fit your project needs.
-2. Adjust the PocketBase configuration and migrations in the `backend` directory as required.
-3. Update this README to include any project-specific instructions or information.

 ## PocketBase Configuration